 If you are inside a frame, and would like to get out, click here or on one of the Frame Escape icons on this page.

-The titles of some books mentioned here are hyperlinked to the Internet bookstore Amazon.Com, with whom we are in association.
+The titles of some books mentioned here are hyperlinked to the Internet bookstore Amazon.Com.
 If you click on them, you will be jumped to their site, where, if you wish, you may purchase the book.
 Then, to return here, please click on your browser’s BACK button.
 (For more about this, please visit our bookstore page.)

 YIN-and-YANG: In Taoism and Confucianism, yin and yang, represented by the symbol are the two opposite and complementary principles or energies of the universe.
 They emanate from the Supreme One (T’ai Chi), and are, in effect, the Tao itself, the all-embracing first principle that gives rise to all else.
 It is the endless play or dance between yin and yang that is the movement each of us calls ”my life” or “the world.”
 Yin is associated with earth, feminine, dark, passive (among others), and yang is heaven, male, light, active, sovereign (and others).
 Despite the way they are written, spoken, and generally considered, yin and yang are not, and can never be, two separate, unique things.
 In fact, there is no such thing as yin, on the one hand, and yang, on the other.
 There is only yin-and-yang.
 Like the two sides of a coin (heads and tails), neither exists apart from the other.
 They are, thus, two faces of the very same all-inclusive One, and whatever differences we perceive between them exist, like all the differences we perceive in our world, strictly in our mind.
 See also here.